-MUS 2113 Music Literature I This course is a survey of classical art music from the Middle Ages through the 18th century that focuses on coverage of major composers, genres and standard concert repertoire, both vocal and instrumental.
+MUS 2113 Introduction to Music Literature This course is a survey of classical art music that focuses on coverage of major composers, genres and standard concert repertoire, both vocal and instrumental.
 A portion of the class will also be devoted to the art of concert attendance; students will be required to prepare for, attend and write about select concerts that occur during the term.
-Prerequisite: Exemption from, successful completion of, or concurrent enrollment in, MUS 1002, Basic Musicianship.